Abed-ALMajeed-Kanso/central-ticket-system-backend/README.md

 Key Features & Functionality:

-- Near-real-time ticket updates: Near-real-time behavior was implemented using WebSockets, with Slack integration handled via Webhooks for notifications.
+- Near-real-time ticket updates: Near-real-time behavior was implemented using WebSockets (STOMP over WebSocket with SockJS fallback), with Slack integration handled via Webhooks for notifications.
 In real-world ticketing systems, near-real-time behavior is typically achieved using short polling or event-based refresh mechanisms, which are simpler, and more reliable.
 In this project, WebSockets were intentionally used for learning purposes to explore real-time communication patterns.
 They were applied as a UI enhancement layer, not as a core dependency, in the following areas:

   - Broadcasting ticket creation events to update active dashboards
   - Broadcasting new ticket messages to viewers of the same ticket